xingyuChenju/MobiCom-RFID-Counting/README.md

 The method used in our paper is given in ATDMethods.java.
 We show how to estimate the number of tags by the measurement of ATD in CountingDemo.java.
 The result is printed in the command line.

 #### 4. Evaluation:
 You can calculate the estiamtion error of ATD by running GroundTruth.java.
-In this class, we count the number of tags by esclusively collecting all tag IDs.
+In this class, we obtain the true number of tags by esclusively collecting all tag IDs.

 ## Project Structure
     code